Please ensure Javascript is enabled for purposes of website accessibility

 Where is car insurance least expensive in the US?

-Idaho is currently the least expensive state for car insurance in the U.S. The average full coverage premium in Idaho is $1,351 per year or about $113 per month.
-Other states with affordable car insurance include Vermont, Idaho, Maine, and Ohio.
+Vermont is currently the least expensive state for car insurance in the U.S. The average full coverage premium in Vermont is $1,023 per year or about $85 per month.
+Other states with affordable car insurance include Maine, New Hampshire, Alaska, Hawaii, and Ohio.

 What is the most expensive state for car insurance?

-The most expensive state for car insurance is New York.
-The average premium in New York is about 50% more expensive than the U.S. national average rate.
-Other states with expensive car insurance include Louisiana, Florida, Delaware, and New Jersey.
+The most expensive state for car insurance is Louisiana.
+The average premium in New York is about 85% more expensive than the U.S. national average rate.
+Other states with expensive car insurance include New York, Florida, South Carolina, and New Jersey.

 Who has the cheapest car insurance in the USA?